 Cautions: Due to potential oxidation, if a model is expected to sit for months at a time, it may be best to keep it out of direct

 sunlight and to cover it with a plastic bag to prevent direct contact with air.

 Hygiene: Wash hands with soap and water after use.

-Buy your Chavant Plastilene per full box of 20 pcs and enjoy a 10% discount on our per block price !
+Buy your Chavant Plastilene per full box of 20 pcs and enjoy major discounts on our per block prices !

 Let us help you find your way.

 The list below may help you find what you are looking for via an alternative path.